Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Introduction

-We introduce the first branch-and-cut (B\&C) framework for GNEPs with mixed-integer decision variables.
-The B\&C method computes a pure Nash equilibrium (NE) or decides that no pure NE exists.
+As our main contribution, we introduce the first branch-and-cut (B\&C) framework for such mixed-integer games.
 Our framework is based on exploiting a connection between GNEPs and bilevel optimization.
-We use the well-known reformulation of a GNEPs using the Nikaido--Isoda function and formulate a corresponding bilevel model.
+We use the well-known reformulation of a GNEP using the Nikaido--Isoda function and formulate a corresponding bilevel model.
 We then adapt the machinery of bilevel optimization to obtain a tractable relaxation of the problem, the so-called \emph{high-point relaxation} (HPR), which we further relax by dropping the integrality constraints, arriving at the \emph{continuous high-point relaxation} (C-HPR).
 Our B\&C method then works as follows. \begin{enumerate}[label=(\roman*)] \item We solve the node problem, initialized with (C-HPR) at the root node in our search tree.
 In case that the node problem is infeasible or if it admits an optimal objective value strictly larger than 0, the node does not contain an NE and is pruned. \item Branching Phase: Given an optimal solution (with non-positive value), we create new nodes as usual by branching on fractional integer variables.
-Once we obtain an integer-feasible node solution, we check if it is actually an NE, and, if so, we stop. \item Cutting Phase: Otherwise, we shrink the feasible set via newly introduced \emph{non-NE-cuts}, i.e., via cuts given by inequality constraints that are violated by the current integer-feasible node solution but fulfilled by any equilibrium.
-After adding the cut, we jump back to the first step and solve the augmented (C-HPR). \end{enumerate} The key challenge in the above framework is to generate appropriate non-NE-cuts.
-For this we draw inspiration from the work of~\textcite{fischetti2018use}, who consider mixed-integer bilevel optimization problems and apply the concept of intersection cuts, originally proposed by~\textcite{balas1971intersection} for integer programming.
-For our framework, we construct non-NE-cuts via intersection cuts, which require (i) a cone pointed at the node solution containing the set of equilibria of the respective sub-tree of the B\&C tree and (ii) a convex set containing the current incumbent in its interior but no equilibrium.
-We construct a set fulfilling (ii) for the case that all cost and constraint functions are convex.
-Moreover, we provide sufficient conditions for the existence of a cone fulfilling (i), e.g., that the sum of all players' cost functions is linear.
-For standard NEPs, it turns out that---roughly speaking---the intersection cuts are at most as strong as the best-response inequality cutting off non-equilibrium points (\Cref{lem: ICCutStandNEP}).
-While best-response inequalities have been used before by~\textcite{dragotto2023zero} for the pure integer case in standard NEPs, we embed these cuts in a general B\&C framework, which also applies to the class of mixed-integer strategy spaces.
+Once we obtain an integer-feasible node solution, we check if it is actually an NE, and, if so, we stop. \item Cutting Phase: Otherwise, we shrink the feasible set via newly introduced \emph{non-NE-cuts}, i.e., via cuts given by inequality constraints that are violated by the current integer-feasible node solution but that are fulfilled by any NE.
+After adding the cut, we jump back to the first step and solve the augmented (C-HPR). \end{enumerate}